 Sports betting in the US – Overall state of play

-A lot of progress has been made since May 14 earlier this year, with a number of states quick to open the door on sports betting in the USA.
+A lot of progress has been made since May 14 in 2018, with a number of states quick to open the doors on sports betting in the USA.

-There’s too much to lose if they don’t.
+As we saw from the New York example, there’s too much to lose if they don’t…

 There are plenty of other states in the process of legalising sports betting and you can be sure we’ll update the list above as and when it happens so you can take full advantage.

-You can read the original post (published before PASPA was stuck down) below or check out our matched betting blog for more information.
+You can read the original post (published before PASPA was struck down) below or check out our matched betting blog for more information.

 Matched betting USA